rubenanlo/datapred/README.md

 For deployment, please add the following environment variables:
 `NEXT_PUBLIC_URL='https://test-backend.i.datapred.com/without-auth/flows/1'`

+## Additional comments to bear in mind when testing this application:

 When creating the application, please note that I relied on the endpoints without authentication.
 While working on it, I noticed the following:

 - The data is limited to January 2021, so I only created the front end logic for that month.
 Further steps will be to create a dynamic calendar that allows the user to change the month and year as well.